omardin14/k8s-certs-manager/README.md

 - This is typically only on control plane nodes

 **Mitigations:**
-- Read-only mount prevents modification
+- Read-only mounts prevent modification
-- Only certificate directory is mounted (not entire `/etc/kubernetes`)
+- Only certificate directories are mounted (not entire `/etc/kubernetes`)
+- Supports both kubeadm and minikube certificate locations
 - Results contain metadata only, not private keys
 - Can add `nodeSelector` to restrict to control plane nodes only